PrEP On The PBS

 The price of PrEP on the PBS will vary depending on your circumstances.
 You will need to have a Medicare card.

 For most people, a 3 months supply of PrEP will cost $118.50 - or $39.50 per month.
-You’ll pay less If you have a concession card* ($6.40 per month) or are an Aboriginal or Torres Strait Islander (ATSI) person.
+You may be able to pay less If you have a concession card* ($6.40 per month) or are an Aboriginal or Torres Strait Islander (ATSI) person.

-*Anyone who has a Health Care Card, Pensioner Concession Card, Commonwealth Seniors Health Card, or a DVA White, Gold, or Orange Card.
+*Concessions may include: Health Care Card, Pensioner Concession Card, Commonwealth Seniors Health Card, or a DVA White, Gold, or Orange Card.
+You will need to check your eligibility with the appropriate authority.

 When Can I Get PrEP?